rnietoe/Training/docs/AWS/04-Compute.md

 * Lambda, EC2 and ECS supports **hyper-threading** on one or more virtual CPUs.
 * You can use JSON or YAML for Lambda templates.
 * The resources section is the only required field in Lambda templates.
-* Scales out (not up) automatically. (for example, 5 lambda replications running at the same time).
-Each time your function is triggered, a new, separate instance of that function is started.
+* **Scales out automatically**. (for example, 5 lambda replications running at the same time).
+Each time your function is triggered, a new and separate instance of that function is started.
 There are limits, but these can be adjusted on request.
 * when creating a lambda function, a role is required to provide credentials with rights to other services.
 This is exactly the same as needing a Role on an EC2 instance to access S3 or DDB.
 Create a new role selecting the  `Simple microservice permissions` policy template.
 * different services can trigger your function,  such as  Api Gateway
 	![](img/lambda-triggers.png)